databricks/diviner/docs/grouped_prophet.rst

 -------------------
-The following sections provide a basic overview of using the :py:class:`GroupedProphet <diviner.GroupedProphet>` API, from fitting of the grouped models, predicting forecasted data, saving, loading, and customization of the underlying Prophet instances.
+The following sections provide a basic overview of using the :py:class:`GroupedProphet <diviner.GroupedProphet>` API, from fitting of the grouped models, predicting forecasted data, saving, loading, and customization of the underlying ``Prophet`` instances.

-To see working end-to-end examples, you can go :ref:`tutorials-and-examples`.
+To see working end-to-end examples, you can go to :ref:`tutorials-and-examples`.
 The examples will allow you to explore the data structures required for training, how to extract forecasts for each group, and demonstrations of the saving and loading of trained models.